fluxninja/aperture/docs/content/integrations/istio.md

 [Configuration Patches](https://istio.io/latest/docs/reference/config/networking/envoy-filter/#EnvoyFilter-EnvoyConfigObjectPatch)
 to be added through the Envoy Filter.

-**Note**: In all the below patches, it is presumed that the Aperture Agent is installed with `DaemonSet` mode and is installed in the `aperture-agent` namespace, which makes the target address value `aperture-agent.aperture-agent.svc.cluster.local`.
-If you are running the Aperture Agent in Sidecar mode, use `localhost` as the target address.
+**Note**: In all the patches below, it is presumed that the Aperture Agent is installed with `DaemonSet` mode and `aperture-agent` namespace, which makes the target address value `aperture-agent.aperture-agent.svc.cluster.local`.
+If you are running the Aperture Agent in Sidecar mode, please use `localhost` as the target address.

-1. The below patch merges the
+1. The patch below merges the
    [Access Log](https://www.envoyproxy.io/docs/envoy/latest/configuration/observability/access_log/usage#config-access-log)
    configuration of type
    [Open Telemetry](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/access_loggers/open_telemetry/v3/logs_service.proto#extensions-access-loggers-open-telemetry-v3-opentelemetryaccesslogconfig)